Murica "Bison" Tank Company

 Vandoria Army, Center

-Pierre fled the valley, terror choking his breath.
+Pierre fled through the valley, terror clawing at his throat, breath coming in ragged gasps.

-His left and right flanks were also routing.
-Thousands fleeing from dozens of enemies.
+Both his left and right flanks were in full rout.
+Thousands were fleeing from mere dozens of enemies.

 His assessments had been wrong.